tomasekk/tomasekk/README.md

 - I am 20 years old student on University
 - 👀 I’m interested in programming and development
 - 🌱 I’m currently learning Java
-- I can program in languages such as Python, HTML, CSS, basics in JavaScript
+- I can program in languages such as Python, Java, HTML, CSS and basics in JavaScript
 - 💞️ I’m looking to collaborate on developing Python apps and security systems
-- 📫 You can reach me by messaging me on instagram: instagram.com/ondrasek_k
+- 📫 You can reach me by messaging me on Instagram: instagram.com/ajtakos or LinkedIn: linkedin.com/in/ondrat

 <!---
 tomasekk/tomasekk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.